AnupDangi/BreastCancerDetection/README.md

 Contributions are always welcome.
 Feel free to use this project and modify based on your requirement.

-I am enlisted my learning concepts from this project inside jupyter notebook and pdf of the same notebook which is inside the same repo.
+I have enlisted all of my learning concepts from this project inside jupyter notebook and pdf of the same notebook which is inside the same repo.